M-Commerce: Designing for Mobile Sites

 Get a speed readout

 Mobile devices have limited capacity for lag compared to desktop browsers.
 A page speed tool can help you identify page speed.
 There are several free and paid tools that you can use to verify the site loads quickly.
-You’ll want to research the best option for your workflow and confirm it offers the analytics that are most valuable to you and your clients.
+Research the best option for your workflow and confirm it offers the analytics that are most valuable to you and your clients.

 Measure size of site